DRWH2011/DRWH2011/README.md

 🫂 Hellö, I’m @DRWH2011

-🧠 I’m interested in interactive Art & Design!
+🧠 Interested in interactive Art & Design!

-🔬 I’m currently learning everything, so I can realize all my ideas!
+🔬 Currently learning everything, so I can realize all my ideas!

-🛸 I’m looking to collaborate on Games and Music!
+🛸 Looking to collaborate on Games and Music!

-📱 You can contact me over my E-Mail or WhatsApp!
+📱 You can contact me over my E-Mail!

 ⚙️ Pronouns: he/him